Functional Decor Makes Your Home Both Efficient and Attractive

 5. Candles: the Original Functional Decor

 Candles are the original mood lighting.
 And if you light pure beeswax candles, you are also purifying the air (those nifty negative ions again).
-This set of 6 beeswax tea light candles with 1 glass votive will look charming lit on a mantel or romantic tabletop.
+A beeswax tea light candle in a glass votive will look charming lit on a mantel or romantic tabletop.
 Always choose candles made with only beeswax, coconut wax, or soy wax, or some combination of those.
 And be wary of candles labeled ‘soy blend’ as that definitely includes some amount of toxic paraffin wax (unless clearly specified otherwise).
 Not only do candles provide ambient light, but naturally scented candles provide aromatherapy.
 Check out this list of intoxicating scents:

 6. Cushions and Furniture